Yorkshire CCC v Surrey - Latest updates from North Marine Road

-The opener batted through to reach 43 at the interval after Yorkshire chose to bat first at North Marine Road.
+This was evidenced when they thought that Tattersall had been run-out by a direct hit and one or two members of their side appeared to push the line of dissent.

+None of which bothered Tattersall, who simply got on with his job as he marked his recall to the side with a fine half-century, reached in the final over before tea from 95 balls when he pulled Jacks to the West Stand boundary.

-On a pitch offering plenty of pace and bounce, conditions were never easy and Yorkshire lost a wicket to the game’s sixth ball.
+On a pitch offering plenty of pace and bounce, conditions were never easy from the start of the match, Yorkshire losing a wicket to the game’s sixth ball.

 George Hill had not opened his account when he edged Dan Worrall to third slip, where Ryan Patel took a good low catch.

-Worrall was excellent at the Trafalgar Square end; less so Tom Lawes on only his third first-class outing, the 19-year-old replacing Gus Atkinson, who has a fractured hand.
+Worrall was excellent at the Trafalgar Square end; less so Tom Lawes on only his third first-class outing, the 19-year-old replacing Gus Atkinson, who had a fractured hand.

 Lawes struggled with his length in the early stages, Lyth cutting him to the West Stand boundary and then pulling him for a consecutive six and four towards the Popular Bank.